husmen/website/content/authors/admin/_index.md

 #- Visitors
 ---

-I am Houssem Menhour, a Computer Vision Engineer at Visiomex where I build industrial quality control and automation systems.
-Before that I have worked on a variety of topics while pursuing my Computer Engineering degree at Kocaeli University, including Autonomous Vehicles, Distributed Systems, Stream Processing and Big Data Analytics.
+I am Houssem Menhour, currently doing a MSc in Computer Science & Engineering at the University of Oulu, with a focus on AI. and I would love to combine that with a new professional challenge in a CV/ML related role.
+Prior to that, I worked for 2+ years as a Computer Vision Engineer at Visiomex where I built industrial quality control and automation systems.
+During my bachelor's degree at Kocaeli University, I worked on various topics including Autonomous Vehicles, Distributed Systems, Stream Processing and Big Data Analytics.
 I program mostly in C++, C# and Python, but recently started picking interest in Go and Rust as well.

 This is a space where I share some random thoughts, and write about interesting projects and topics in my field.